What is an index fund?

 Do you want your money to work smartly, without having to buy and sell index funds yourself?
 Then let Vive invest your money.
 We put your money to work by:

-- Implementing this investment strategy professionally for you
+- Having this investment strategy professionally executed for you

-Please note that asset management is not without risk .
+Please note: asset management is not without risk.